 An ongoing conversation we are having with readers and other interested parties is, “What about boys?
 Why don’t you write something for boys; they need it, too.”
 No doubt!
 One of the reasons we’re specifically marketing to girls is because there is an organized concerted effort to market to girls that devalues everything good that they are by sexualizing them and undermining their worth.
 When people (girls) feel like they have nothing to contribute, they may be less likely to contribute.
 Girls need to see strong, fresh, unique, positive, active heroes that they can relate to and/or aspire to.
-Having said that, we definitely see the importance of getting the same positive messages to boys and it’s also necessary for them to see a good, strong female characters in the story lines I write.
-If you doubt the importance (and urgency) of offering positive content for girls to counter the ickiness they are being bombarded with, I invite you to read this article about the effects of objectifying/sexualizing girls, like how: “Chronic attention to physical appearance leaves fewer cognitive resources available for other mental and physical activities;
+Having said that, we definitely see the importance of getting the same positive messages to boys and it’s also necessary for them to see good, strong female characters in the story lines I write.

-There are many areas where we have the opportunity to take back the true worth of girls and celebrate their substance and uniqueness; I’m starting where my heart is: I’m starting with books.
+There are many areas where we have the opportunity to take back the true worth of girls and celebrate their substance and uniqueness; I started where my heart is: with books.
 If you agree with me and want to add your voice, please buy, read, and share my books and visit these websites:

-**My fave way to define my purpose is from the book of Matthew: “You’re here to be light, bringing out all the God-colors in the world.”
+**My favorite way to define my purpose is from the Sermon on the Mount: “You’re here to be light, bringing out all the God-colors in the world.”
 (The Message, Matt.
 5:16)